projectcontour/ir2proxy/README.md

 status: {}
 ```

-It's intended mode of operation is in a one-file-at-a-time manner, so it's easier to use it in a Unix pipe.
+Its intended mode of operation is in a one-file-at-a-time manner, so it's easier to use it in a Unix pipe.

 ## Installation